Back to Blog

 Why Legitimate IPs Get Blacklisted

 Here's the thing — you don't have to be a spammer to end up on a blacklist.
 Shared hosting means your IP might have been used by a different account before you.
 A malware infection on your network can turn your devices into spam-sending zombies without you knowing.
 ISPs sometimes allocate previously abused IP ranges to new customers.
-And dynamic IPs that were once used by bad actors get flagged before they're recycled.
+And dynamic IP addresses that were once used by bad actors get flagged before they're recycled.

 One of the most common routes is a compromised WordPress site.
 A single injected script sending 3,000 spam emails per hour is enough to land you on Spamhaus within 48 minutes — and it happened on a small UK hosting account a few years back, earning the owner a three-week delisting battle.